 - Guidance on the practical operation of the rules and refinements on some outstanding issues will be released in a report in October 2015.
 The commentary will set out the principles underpinning the recommendations, agreed definitions and will include detailed examples of the practical application of the anti-hybrid rules.

-- The Board is asked to examine how best to implement anti-hybrid rules in the Australian legal context.
+- The Board is asked to examine how best to implement anti-mismatch rules in the Australian legal context.
 In particular, the Board should identify an implementation strategy that has regard to:4.1.
 Delivering on the objectives of eliminating double non-taxation, including long term tax deferral;4.2.
 Economic costs for Australia; 4.3.
 Compliance costs for taxpayers; and 4.4.
 Interactions between Australia’s domestic legislation (e.g. the debt-equity rules and regulated capital requirements for banks), international obligations (including tax treaties) and the new anti-hybrid rules.

 - The Board should conduct targeted consultation with relevant parties.
 We ask that the Board utilise its extensive links with tax professionals and key business groups.
 The Board should also work closely with Treasury and Australian Taxation Office in preparing its advice.